Probiotics and Prebiotics: What's the Difference?

 A nutrient-dense diet is great for your gut and digestive system.
 Even if you are eating foods that do not contain live cultures (i.e. prebiotics instead of probiotics), these foods may still have huge benefits for your gut microbiome.

 Probiotic foods can have numerous benefits for your health and digestive tract, and gut health also may help to support your immune system.
 Eating plenty of probiotic and prebiotic foods, as well as supplementing with probiotics, may help to support your immune system in functioning properly.
-A healthy immune system may help your body’s ability to fight off sickness at optimal levels.

 There is a lot of evidence behind the benefits of probiotics and prebiotics – both prebiotic supplements and probiotic foods, as well as probiotic supplements, are ways to support your digestive health, which may support overall health!